Apology of Aristides: Discovery of the Apology

 In 1878, the Armenian monks of the Mechitarite convent in Venice published the first two chapters, which they had found in a manuscript in their collection in Armenian translation.
 This they accompanied with a Latin translation.
 Opinion as to the authenticity of the fragment was disputed, with Ernest Renan particularly vocal in opposition.
 Later, in 1889, J. Rendel Harris found the whole of it in a Syriac version at the Eastern Orthodox monastery of Saint Catherine's Monastery in Sinai, Egypt.
 While his edition was passing through the press, it was observed that the work had been extant in Greek the whole time, though in a slightly abbreviated form, since it had been embedded as a speech in a religious novel written around 1000 AD entitled The Life of Barlaam and Ioasaph.
 A further Armenian fragment was discovered in the library at Echmiadzin by F. C. Conybeare in a manuscript of the 11th century.
-But the discovery of the Syriac version reopened the question of the date of the work.
+The discovery of the Syriac version reopened the question of the date of the work.
 "Two very fragmentary third- or fourth-century Greek papyri serve as textual witnesses to the Apology."